dfinity/examples/motoko/encrypted-notes-dapp/README.md

    ```sh
    sh ./deploy_locally.sh
    ```
-   ⚠️ If this fails, please ensure that the Docker daemon is running on your system.
+   ⚠️ If this fails with `No such container`, please ensure that the Docker daemon is running on your system.

 4. To open the frontend, go to http://localhost:3000/